 The price for the "marketing and strategic consulting" services was steep.
-The company later disclosed that it had paid Medtronics 800,000 shares for its initial month of services, valued at \$8.2 million, and an obligation to pay 105,000 shares each month for the next 7 months.
+The company later disclosed that it had paid Medtronics 800,000 shares for its initial month of services, valued at \$8.2 million (currently value at \$12.1 million), and an obligation to pay 105,000 shares each month for the next 7 months.
 The shares are subject to certain lock-up restrictions, per the arrangement.

 Neither announcement stated which jurisdiction Medtronics was located in - and finding this out was no trivial task.
-Despite being described as having a global marketing presence, Google had only 3 results for the entity outside of the Facedrive announcement (and all 3 results were actually related to/links to the announcement).
+Medtronics is described as having a global marketing presence, yet Google has just 3 results for the entity outside of the Facedrive announcement.